henrymazza/space.laghost.d/README.md

-# spaceghost.d
+# space.laghost.d
 My Emacs files -- based on spacemacs

 Includes some useful spacemacs layers for:
 * prettier Tabbar
 * tweaked Neotree
 * more to come